 We will assist by:

 DESCARTES SOLICITORS is recognised as one of the leading multi-practice firms in the UK.
-Our specialist immigration team will advise, prepare and submit high-quality visa applications for applicants and their dependent family members.
-Contact our lawyers on 0208 995 3556/0844 556 9901 or e-mail info@descartessolicitors.co.uk.
+Our specialist lawyers can be contacted on 0208 995 3556 / 0844 556 9901 or e-mail info@descartessolicitors.co.uk.

 LINK TO UKVI GUIDANCE